Basics

 What college coaches notice

 College coaches are not only watching goals.
-They notice whether athletes understand spacing, help on defense, make the extra pass, recover in transition, and stay useful away from the ball.
+They notice whether athletes understand spacing, communicate, help on defense, make the extra pass, recover in transition, and stay useful away from the ball.

 If recruiting is part of the plan, pair position development with the complete college water polo recruiting guide and a highlight video that shows the right moments.